yarnpkg/berry/packages/gatsby/content/advanced/migration.md

 ## TypeScript

-If you're using TypeScript and particularly the `tsc` binary, read on the [/advanced/pnpify](PnPify) page to learn more about a way to transparently make `tsc` compatible with Plug'n'Play.
+If you're using TypeScript - and particularly the `tsc` binary - read on the [PnPify](/advanced/pnpify) page to learn more about a way to transparently make `tsc` compatible with Plug'n'Play.
 We actually use it on the Yarn repository itself!